symbolism of flowers

 BOTANICAL ILLUSTRATION

-flower head / inflorescent- 6 petals made up of 3 outer calyx (each is called a sepal).
-6 stamen and 1 fused pistil
+flower head / inflorescent- 6 petals (made up of 3 outer calyx - each is called a sepal) and 3 Corolla

 leaves - simple with parallel veins, & no petiole/leaf stem ("sessile")